Title: Descriptive Review

 Purpose: “The purpose of this review is to promote a better understanding of the mechanism of laryngeal vestibule closure.”

-Let’s hear it for laryngeal vestibule closure y’all!!!
+Let’s hear it for laryngeal vestibule closure y’all!!
 Are you wondering what it is?
 Do you want to know more about it?
-Then here’s your article folks to help you understand the whats, hows, and whys of this potentially fatal part of the swallowing mechanism that many might glance over like a stack of bills or junk mail (or all paperwork for tax day coming up😬!).
+Then here’s your article folks to help you understand the whats, hows, and whys of this frequently fatal part of the swallowing mechanism that many might glance over like a stack of bills or junk mail.

-Before you jump ship after reading the multisyllabic long term “laryngeal vestibule closure” (can’t we just agree on “closing voicebox” and call it a day😅?), this article is a descriptive review—meaning there’s NO methods, results, fancy-schmancy charts with numbers and weird symbols (okay there are tables and stuff but mostly from cool references).
-So you may actually be able to sit down and relaaaax while reading it……..(maybe).
+Before you jump ship after reading the multisyllabic long phrase “laryngeal vestibule closure,” this article is a descriptive review—meaning there’s NO methods, results, fancy-schmancy charts with numbers and weird symbols (okay there are tables but mostly from cool references).
+So you may actually be able to sit down and relaaaax while reading it😊…(maybe).

-Guys, I honestly had some internal debate if I should even write this article and not just type “Go read it NOW!” (or at least ask the authors to read it!).
-The article gives suuch an amazing review and overview of the laryngeal sequences, making me somewhat more ashamed of the ONE dysphagia course I had in grad school where I essentially heard “this flap thing moves over your voicebox to close so something doesn’t go down the wrong tube.”
-Yes, you’re gonna need a basic understanding and possibly read it line-by-line at some points (not gonna lie this was me and it really did help me put it all together), but it’s totally worth it to get that stroke of inspiration. 😉
+I honestly had some internal debate if I should even write this article and not just type “Go read it NOW!” (or at least ask the authors to read it!).
+The article gives such an amazing review and overview of the laryngeal sequences making me somewhat more ashamed of the ONE dysphagia course I had in grad school where I essentially heard “this flap thing moves over your voicebox to close so something doesn’t go down the wrong tube.”
+Yes, you’re gonna need a basic understanding and possibly read it line-by-line at some points, but it’s totally worth it to get that stroke of inspiration.😉

-Many of us have educated patients/families on what a “safe” swallow is (aka nothing going down your windpipe) and possible consequences from unsafe swallowing (aspiration, pneumonia, etc.).
-And during this “Dysphagia Revolution” (new term I’ve coined the past couple decades–I mean just check out the crazy number of publications lately!), we’ve learned a lot about the different components of swallowing physiology like pharyngeal residue, anterior hyoid excursion, upper esophageal sphincter relaxation, etc.
+Many of us have educated patients and families on what a “safe” swallow is (aka nothing going down your windpipe) and possible consequences from unsafe swallowing (aspiration, pneumonia, etc.).
+And during this “Dysphagia Revolution” (new term I’ve coined the past couple decades because just check out the crazy number of publications lately!), we’ve learned a lot about the different components of swallowing physiology like pharyngeal residue, anterior hyoid excursion, upper esophageal sphincter relaxation, etc.

 What exactly is LVC?